DCotterill/halixia-hugo/content/ma/staying-in-ideas-364.md

 layout: static
 ---

-Fun ideas for a great night in
+Fun ideas for a great night in.

 Post-pandemic, we are all bit more used to staying in, why not try one of these ideas to mix it up a bit.